MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 **Step 8.** To see the running app, open a browser and go to *http://\<app-service-name>.azurewebsites.net*.

 If you see a generic page, wait a few seconds for the App Service to start, and refresh the page.
 If you continue to see the generic page, check that you deployed from the correct folder.
-If you're using the Flask sample app, the folder is *python-sample-vscode-flask-tutorial*.
+For example, if you're using the Flask sample app, the folder is *python-sample-vscode-flask-tutorial*.
 Also, for the Flask sample app, check that you set the startup command correctly.

 ## Set up continuous deployment in App Service